 School can only administer prescribed medicines from a Doctor which have the child's name and dosage printed on the bottle.
-If your child needs three doses per day, parents should give doses at home, before and after school, with a final dose at bedtime.
-Medicines should only be kept in school if the doctor has prescribed four doses per day.

-We are unable to administer over the counter Cough mixtures/ Calpol etc. Parents are required to fill in a standard form for administering medicine if they wish the school to administer prescribed medication during the school day.
-Please ask the administrator, Mrs Inwood.
+We are unable to administer over the counter Cough mixtures/ Calpol etc., unless the bottle has been unopened.
+Parents are required to fill in a standard form for administering medicine if they wish the school to administer prescribed medication during the school day.
+Please ask Ms Millar or Ms Tracz in the school office

 On starting school you will be asked to identify any allergies your child may have.
 Children who require inhalers will keep them accessible at all times and should know how to use them.
-Parents are requested to complete an asthma care plan and provide medication in a clearly marked plastic contain large enough to hold the Volumatic aid.
+Parents are requested to complete an asthma care plan and provide medication in a clearly marked plastic bag large enough to hold the Volumatic aid.